rumq/java-corejava-book/pages/v2ch02InputAndOutput.md

     Client->>DataInputStream: read()
     DataInputStream->>ZipInputStream: read()
     ZipInputStream->>FileInputStream: read()
     FileInputStream-->>ZipInputStream: read()
     ZipInputStream-->>DataInputStream: read()
     DataInputStream-->>Client: read()

 ```

 ### 2.1.4 Text Input and Output

 See

 - [ReadingAndWritingCharacters](../book-code/corejava/v2ch02/pawarv/ReadingAndWritingCharacters.java)
 - [TestInputAndOutputStreamReader](../book-code/corejava/v2ch02/pawarv/TestInputAndOutputStreamReader.java)

--
+When saving data, there are two options: save the data in binary format or save the data in text format.
+Binary format is more compact, but it is not human-readable.

 The InputStreamReader class converts bytes to characters.
 The OutputStreamWriter class converts characters to bytes.
 This is a bridge between byte streams and character streams.
+When saving text data, we have to consider the character encoding.

+Both of these take Charset as an argument.
+By default, the Charset is UTF-8.
+However you can specify other character sets.
+Java internally uses UTF-16 for character encoding.
+Therefore, when you cast a character to an integer, you get the UTF-16 code point.

 ### 2.1.5 How to Write Text Output

-When saving data, there are two options: save the data in binary format or save the data in text format.
-Binary format is more compact, but it is not human-readable.

-When saving as a string, you'll have to consider the character encoding.
-Java use UTF-16 as the default character encoding.
-However, UTF-8 is more compact and is used more often.

 We can use PrintWriter to write text to a file.
 The PrintWriter class is a character-based output stream that adds buffering and formatting capabilities to an output stream.
 The PrintWriter class defines the following methods: